openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

         Rosevear: Sleeping on a Couch: Transferring Culture](http://blog.jprosevear.org/2011/02/11/sleeping-on-a-couch-transferring-culture/)

 In the first half of 2009 the Preload department at Novell was building a team in Taiwan.
-      There were two main reasons for this “ our customers (the OEMs and ODMs) were located there and we wanted to be near them and the first question a customer in Taiwan always seemed to be how many people do you have here.
+      There were two main reasons for this â€“ our customers (the OEMs and ODMs) were located there and we wanted to be near them and the first question a customer in Taiwan always seemed to be â€œhow many people do you have hereâ€.
 Local support in the native language backed with a large team is very important to companies in Taiwan.

 We hired excellent people who were both experienced Linux engineers and people straight
       out of university.
-However, all were pretty inexperienced working with open source communities and I had a perception that any previous workplaces they were at in Asia was more likely to be hierarchical in nature where open communication was discouraged because you don™t question the boss.
+However, all were pretty inexperienced working with open source communities and I had a perception that any previous workplaces they were at in Asia was more likely to be hierarchical in nature where open communication was discouraged because you donâ€™t question the boss.
 I believe this type of work place leads to the surfacing of issues until its way too late to solve them and leads to sub-optimal problem solving.
 I wanted to ensure that the new team understood open source was a key component of our work and that open communication was